 The LG 34GP83A-B has an exceptional SDR color gamut.
 It covers the entire sRGB color space used in most content and has excellent Adobe RGB coverage, which is mostly used for photo editing.

 Exceptional SDR color volume.
 It only has trouble displaying dark colors due to its low contrast ratio.

-The LG 34GP83A-B has a good HDR color gamut.
-It has good coverage of the DCI P3 color space used in most HDR content, and its coverage of the wider Rec.
-2020 is decent.
+The LG 34GP83A-B has an amazing HDR color gamut.
+It has fantastic coverage of the DCI-P3 color space used in most HDR content, but its coverage of the wider Rec.
+2020 is limited.